hablatraining/git-learning/README.md

 </details>

 The [git merge] command joins two or more branches.
 Usually, you will only see a merge from two branches.
+If we take a "deep" look to the merge commits you will se that we have more than one parent.

 <details><summary>ℹ️⚡ℹ️ Synopsis</summary>